elastic/kibana/rfcs/text/0011_global_search.md

 # Alternatives

-## Result providers could only be registrable from the server-side API
+## Result providers could be only registrable from the server-side API

-The fact that some kind of results, and therefor some result providers must be on the client-side complexifies the API, while making these results not available from the server-side and HTTP APIs.
+The fact that some kind of results, and therefor some result providers, must be on the client-side complexifies the API, while making these results not available from the server-side and HTTP APIs.

 We could decide to only allow providers registration from the server-side.
 It would reduce API exposure, while simplifying the service implementation.
-However to do that, we would need to find a solution for existing needs regarding `application` (and later `management_section`) type provider.
+However to do that, we would need to find a solution to be able to implement a server-side result provider for `application` (and later `management_section`) type provider.

-I will directly exclude here the option to move the `application` registration from client to server-side, as it's going the opposite way of the KP philosophy while being an heavy breaking change.
+I will directly exclude the option to move the `application` registration (`core.application.register`) from client to server-side, as it's going the opposite way of the KP philosophy while also being an heavy breaking change.

 ### AST parsing

-One option to make the `application` type 'visible' from the server-side would be to parse the client code at build time using AST, and generates a server file containing the applications.
+One option to make the `application` results 'visible' from the server-side would be to parse the client code at build time using AST to find all usages to `application.register` inspect the parameters, and generates a server file containing the applications.
 The server-side `application` result provider would then just read this file and uses it to return application results.

 However
 - At the parsing would be done at build time, we would not be able to generate entries for any 3rd party plugins
 - As entries for every existing applications would be generated, the search provider would to be able to know which applications are actually enabled/accessible at runtime to filter them, which is all but easy
-- It will also not contains test plugin apps, making it really hard to FTR.
+- It will also not contains test plugin apps, making it really hard to FTR
 - AST parsing is a complex mechanism for an already unsatisfactory alternative

 ### Duplicated server-side `application.register` API